Skip to content

 Modern syntax and easy readability:

 With the introduction of .NET Core and later .NET 5/6, C# has become platform-independent.
-This means that C# applications can be developed and run not only on Windows, but also on Linux and macOS.
+This means that C# applications can be developed and executed not only on Windows, but also on Linux and macOS.
 Powerful framework:

-C# is suitable for various application areas, from desktop applications to web and mobile development, to game development with Unity or even AI and machine learning.
+C# is suitable for various application areas, from desktop applications to web and mobile development to game development with Unity or even AI and machine learning.
 Easy entry into object-oriented programming (OOP):

 C# combines the power of C++ with the simplicity of languages like Java or Python.
-It offers efficient memory management and is well-optimized for high-performance applications.
+It offers efficient memory management and is well optimized for high-performance applications.
 Static typing:

 C# offers strong support for asynchronous programming with async and await, which is particularly useful for developing applications that require high responsiveness, such as in network or user interface programming.
-Why use C# even on Linux and in the IRC area?
+Why use C# on Linux and in the IRC area?
 Cross-platform development with .NET:

 Thanks to .NET Core and .NET 5/6, C# is no longer limited to Windows.
 Developers can easily develop and run C# applications on Linux, making it an excellent choice for server applications running on Linux.